Burt Shotton: Playing career

 Shotton was born in Brownhelm, a township in Lorain County, Ohio.
-In his playing days, he was a speedy outfielder — he was nicknamed "Barney" after race car driver Barney Oldfield — who batted left-handed and threw right-handed.
+In his playing days, he was a speedy outfielder — he was nicknamed "Barney" after record-setting race car driver Barney Oldfield — who batted left-handed and threw right-handed.
 The 5 ft 11 in, 175 lb Shotton compiled a .271 batting average with 1,338 hits in 1,387 Major League games played for the St. Louis Browns (1909, 1911–17), Washington Senators (1918) and St. Louis Cardinals (1919–23).

 Although he stole over 40 bases in four consecutive seasons (1913–16), he was also caught stealing over 26 times in each of those seasons.
 In an American League dominated by speedsters such as Ty Cobb and Clyde Milan, Shotton was never among the top five base stealers in the league, and he had a high rate of being caught stealing, but he pilfered 294 bases during his MLB career.
 His real talent, however, may be shown in his on-base percentage, in which he finished in the top ten in the league four times in his career.
 He twice (in 1913 and 1916) led AL batters in walks, and finished in the top ten six seasons.

 In the early 1920s, as a player and coach, he was the Cardinals' "Sunday manager", relieving skipper Branch Rickey, who always observed the Christian Sabbath.
 Rickey and Shotton had formed a longstanding friendship and professional relationship dating back to their years together (1913–15) with the Browns, when Rickey was his manager.
-After Shotton retired as a player, he served on the Cardinals' coaching staff from 1923 to 1925 until he took over as manager of their top farm club, the Syracuse Stars of the International League, in 1926–27.
+After Shotton retired as a player, he served on the Cardinals' coaching staff from 1923 to 1925, mainly under Rickey, who was replaced by Rogers Hornsby on May 31, 1925, and moved into the club's front office.
+Shotton's record as the Redbirds' "Sunday manager" between April 22, 1923, and Hornsby's accession was 27–25.

+Then, in 1926, Cardinal owner Sam Breadon appointed Shotton the manager of the team's top farm club, the Syracuse Stars of the International League.
+His 1927 Syracuse club posted a 102–66 record, but finished second, ten games behind league champion Buffalo.